Lunitunes/Session-20---Group-3/README.md

 This will start the frontend.
 You can access this by opening a web-browser and going to the address "http://localhost:3000"

 On the Backend directory, type "uvicorn main:app --reload".
-This will start the frontend.
+This will start the backend.
 You can access this by opening a web-browser and going to the address "http://localhost:8000/docs#"